getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/jira-server.md

 1. In Sentry, navigate to **Organization Settings** > **Integrations**.
 2. Next to Jira Server, click **Install**.
 3. In the resulting modal, click **Add Installation**.
 4. In the resulting window, enter the base URL for your Jira Server instance, your consumer key, and your private key.
 Click **Submit**.
+Then, complete the OAuth process as prompted.
 5. In Sentry, you’ll see a new Jira Server instance appear on the Integrations page.

 Jira should now be authorized for all projects under your Sentry organization.